It’s real . . . with sneak peeks throughout the Bible to prove it.

 READING TIME: 5 MINUTES.

 Death.
 Is it a body decomposing into nothingness, trapped in a waiting-for-Godot moment—as Emily Dickinson portrays, rather derisively, in her “Alabaster Chambers” poem below?
-Or is it a future transition of the soul-body matrix into something far greater?
+Or is it a future transition of the soul-body union into something far greater?

 Safe in their Alabaster Chambers—